 - Putting groceries away in an orderly fashion – putting the new stuff behind the old.

-- Going to various stores in order to save money.
+- Going to different stores in order to save money.

-- Budgeting – This is a super important skill.
+This is a super important skill.
 I recommend having all kids go through Dave Ramsey’s Foundations in Personal Finance for homeschoolers.
-It’s best to go through this course with your son before he has his first part time job so that he will understand the best way to handle his money.
-Being financially responsible will serve him and his family well as he goes through life.
+It’s best to go through this course with our sons and daughters before they have their first part-time job so that they will understand the best way to handle their money.
+Being financially responsible will serve them and their families well as they go through life.
+We went through this with our sons last year, but we will be doing a refresher with them now that they will be working summer jobs so that they can put what they are learning into practice.

 - Have a savings account – save for something large like a car